Crimson Quill’s Appraisal #1

 Grue Factor: 5/5

-For the Grue-Guzzlers & Pelt-Nuzzlers: For a film such as this to end up branded indefensible alongside more deserving works such as Anthropophagus and Cannibal Holocaust speaks volumes for its meanness of spirit.
+For the Grue-Guzzlers & Pelt-Nuzzlers: For a film such as this to end up branded indefensible alongside far more deserving works speaks volumes for its meanness of spirit.
 Cropsy has an absolute field day, especially during that notorious raft package deal, and every drop of luscious splatter is depicted up close and with grisly relish.
 In addition, there is plenty of the obligatory skin which we have become accustomed to from eighties slasher.
-The delectable cocktail of Karen and Sally more than caters for our throbbing loins, in particular the latter who has cans like fleshy pink party hats.
+The delectable cocktail of Karen and Sally more than caters for any throbbing loins, in particular the latter who possesses cans like fleshy pink party hats.
 Speaking of which, study closely for Eddie’s visible amusement when Alfred is caught with his dick in his palm, snooping on Sally in the shower cubicle.
-It’s beyond priceless.
+It’s a fair way beyond priceless.

 Keeper of The Crimson Quill

 © Copyright: Rivers of Grue™ Shadow Spark Publishing™